nielskee/draft-articles/tech-hiring-pt1.md

 their ability and potential.
 You need to calibrate the difficulty level of challenges, and consider skipping or replacing some steps.

+- Decide in advance what the right mix of interviews and screens is right for the role.

+- Communicate to every candidate what these formats are.
+Invite questions.

+- Make it proportionate for entry-level roles.
+A single, fixed process is not going to be appropriate across all levels.

 ## Coming Next

 Most organisations find that they need to have some kind of screening